 But wait, there's more.
 They catch fish!
 To date I've only caught crappies, bluegills and trout, but then again, that's all I've fished for with them.

-I haven't used them much, at least not yet, because I only learned of them recently.
-I have been very impressed, though, as I have been with live wax worms.
+So far I have been very impressed with the Mummy Worms, as I have been with live wax worms.
 The first time I fished with wax worms was on a small stream with lots of little wild trout.
 At one point, I cast a wax worm into the middle of a good sized pool and saw four or five trout from all corners of the pool race to grab it.
 They reacted as soon as it hit the water.

 Out of curiosity, I then put on a Killer Bug, with which I have caught lots and lots of fish from that stream.
 The reaction was completely different.
 No racing to grab it when it hit the water.
 As it drifted right past a trout, the fish did slowly move over and eat it, so both the natural and the artificial did catch fish, but the reaction was dramatically different.
 It must be that a natural wax worm (or grub falling from a tree) makes a particular sound when it hits the water, a sound not duplicated well with yarn and wire.